tanveer-sayyed/simple_scheduler/README.md

 # simple_scheduler
+- Does not miss future events.
-- Uses multiprocessing to schedule light jobs.
+- Uses multiprocessing to schedule jobs.
 - This package uses a 24-hour clock, only.
 - Simultaneously schedule any number of jobs.
 - Recurring jobs to be precisely sheduled.
 - Event jobs to be executed within the minute.
+- Long jobs to be executed even if previous call(s) is(are) still running.

 ## Install
 From [PyPi](https://pypi.org/project/simple_scheduler/) :